strubell/11-767/labs/01_pytorch_ffnns.md

 Varying Depth and Width
 ----
-Now, try varying the depth and width of your model.
+Now, try varying the depth and width of your base model.
 How do depth and width trade off accuracy and efficiency?

 6. Train and evaluate your model in both modalities using a variety of depths.
 Report the parameter counts, FLOPs, and latency, and generate three plots:
     - FLOPs on the x axis and accuracy on the y axis